dmaccormick/Test/README.md

-This project was an assignment for a 3rd year engines class.
+This project was an assignment for a 3rd year engines class in 2018.

 Texture References:
 Controller ->  https://thewolfbunny.deviantart.com/art/Xbox-One-Controller-Template-558306289